 "It really is scraping the bottom of the barrel as far as the county council is concerned," he said.

 "Here there are shouting out that they've got this huge black whole to fill and they need to sell the county farms to fill it.

-"They've said they've got no money whatsoever and yet they can find up to £200,000 to buy back, in the form of a sweetener to tenants, and get vacant position of these farms."'Services for all'
+"They've said they've got no money whatsoever and yet they can find up to £200,000 to buy back, in the form of a sweetener to tenants, and get vacant position of these farms."

 Conservative councillor David Huxtable is responsible for the sell-off.

 "Our policy all along was to sell farms to the tenants.
 We were not in the business of dispossessing tenants," he said.

 "We've been selling county farms ever since probably we bought them, back in the 20s or something.

 "It was decided, I think fairly early on that farming is not a business that the county council should probably be in.

 "It's a subsidy to a few people and we're trying to provide services for all.

 "We are continuing with the policy and we will need the money to invest in the future."